-For some years now I have conducted the Bishop Auckland Choral Society.The Society, based in the old town of Bishop Auckland with its magnificent medieval Bishop's Palace, was 50 years old last year and I am its fourth conductor.
+For some years now I have conducted Bishop Auckland Choral Society.The Society, based in the old town of Bishop Auckland with its magnificent medieval Bishop's Palace, is almost 60 years old last year and I am its fourth conductor.

 Bishop Auckland has a long and distinguished musical tradition.
 Edward Elgar was a friend and regular correspondent of local choral conductor Nicholas Kilburn and, with his prompting, Elgar conducted the first performance of 'The Music Makers' in the Town Hall in 1920.
-Today, apart from the Choral Society, the town plays host to a thriving Musical Society which organises a regular series of professional chamber music concerts and solo recitals at St. Andrew's Church, South Church, Bishop Auckland.
+Today, apart from the Choral Society, the town plays host to a thriving Musical Society which organises a regular series of professional chamber music concerts and solo recitals at Bishop Auckland Methodist Church, Cockton Hill Road, Bishop Auckland.